-OSU Launches "Grow Your Own" Program: Veterinary Center Announces New Recruiting Method
+OSU launches "Grow Your Own" program: Veterinary Center announces new recruiting method

 Thursday, July 26, 2007

-a “Grow Your Own” Program.
-This month marks the second time the Veterinary Center
+A few years ago, the Oklahoma State University Center for Veterinary Health Sciences instituted a “Grow Your Own” Program.
+This month marks the second time the Veterinary Center will start to reap the benefits of this program.

-MacAllister, Head of Veterinary Clinical Sciences, the program is designed to train
+The brainchild of Dr. Charles MacAllister, head of Veterinary Clinical Sciences, the

-individuals to fill specific vacancies/needs at the Center’s Veterinary Medical Teaching
+program is designed to train individuals to fill specific vacancies/needs at the center’s

 “We had a hard time finding qualified candidates to fill various positions in our

-to offer potential candidates an opportunity to receive additional training in a specialty
+offer potential candidates an opportunity to receive additional training in a specialty

 field in return for their services; specifically in surgery, radiology and cardiology.

-will be copied by other veterinary colleges.”
+it will be copied by other veterinary colleges.”

-the faculty last year.
-Dr. Jason Arble received his training out of state and returns
+Dr. Jason Arble received his training out of state and returned to OSU to fill a much-needed

 “After practicing veterinary medicine for three years as a private practitioner, I